Weekly Geopolitical Report – AUKUS (October 11, 2021)

 The business cycle has a major impact on financial markets; recessions usually accompany bear markets in equities.
 The intention of this report is to keep our readers apprised of the potential for recession, updated on a monthly basis.
 Although it isn’t the final word on our views about recession, it is part of our process in signaling the potential for a downturn.

-In July, the diffusion index rose further above the recession indicator, signaling that the recovery continues.
+In August, the diffusion index rose further above the recession indicator, signaling that the recovery continues.
 In the financial markets, a sharp rise in COVID-19 cases led to a modest sell-off in equities throughout the month.
-Meanwhile, construction and manufacturing activity slowed as increasing costs for materials and labor continue to be a problem for homebuilders and factories.
-Lastly, the labor market remains strong as payrolls expanded at a faster than expected pace.
+Meanwhile, construction and manufacturing activity improved due to stable levels of demand.
+Lastly, a huge miss in employment payrolls led to doubts about the strength of the recovery.
 As a result, eight out of the 11 indicators are in expansion territory.
-The diffusion index rose from +0.3939 to +0.4545, remaining well above the recession signal of +0.2500.
+The diffusion index rose from +0.4545 to +0.4697, remaining well above the recession signal of +0.2500.

 The chart above shows the Confluence Diffusion Index.
 It uses a three-month moving average of 11 leading indicators to track the state of the business cycle.
 The red line signals when the business cycle is headed toward a contraction, while the blue line signals when the business cycle is headed toward a recovery.
 On average, the diffusion index is currently providing about six months of lead time for a contraction and five months of lead time for a recovery.
 Continue reading for a more in-depth understanding of how the indicators are performing and refer to our Glossary of Charts at the back of this report for a description of each chart and what it measures.
 A chart title listed in red indicates that indicator is signaling recession.